JamesTiberiusKirk/team5agile/Sprint_1/README.md

 ### Summary of Conversation:
 Finished user stories and put it into a product backlog.
 Also devided tasks to begin development.

 ---
+## 24/01/20 Day [3] - Scrum Meeting summary example
+- The Scrum Master for this meeting was **Patrick**
+- At 11:30 am

+### Members Present:
+Dominika, Dumitru, John, Patrick, Ross, Sophie

+### Members Not Present:
+N/A

+### Apologies:
+N/A

+### Summary of Conversation:
+Tweeked order of product backlog.
+Agreed on the first sprint backlog and made sure everyone knew what they had to do/research over the weekend.